 Archive for April, 2011

 You can use any method you like to get Fedora on your intended Xen host.
 All of the setup can be done post-install, though some stuff (like partitioning) is easier if you do it at install time.
 I get Fedora 14 on my host using the LXDE Live CD spin.
 The install process is mostly […]

+Thought it was just my Dell xps m1330 screwing up (again).
+But a Thinkpad T42 had the same problem.
 Turns out the appropriate kernel module wasn’t being loaded for some reason.
 But a `modprobe iwlagn` later, and it seems to work.